 08 Jan 2020

-Prof. Dr. Ruth Ley (Max Planck Inst. for Developmental Biology, Tübingen)
+Prof. Dr. Ruth Ley (Department of Microbiome Science, Max Planck Inst. for Developmental Biology, Tübingen)

 29 Jan 2020

 Prof. Dr. Carol Lee (Centre of Rapid Evolution, Univ. of Wisconsin)